 Blueprints: Create blueprints or floor plans of a historic setting, or an earthquake proof bridge or structure.

-Calendars: create a calendar charting the dates of key events.
-This can be applied to an historical event (like a famous battle), a scientific event (such a the path of Hurricane Katrina), or the sequence of events in story.
+Calendars & Timelines: Create a calendar or timeline charting the dates of key events.
+This can be applied to a historical event (like a famous battle), a scientific event (such a the path of Hurricane Katrina), or the sequence of events in story.

-Diary Entries: Create a diary entries for a person from history who experienced an historic event.
+Diary Entries & Letters: Write diary entries or letters by a person from history who experienced a historic event.

 Editorials: Provide an opinion about a hot topic in history or science.
 Should the space program be reduced?
 Is US military intervention in current conflicts appropriate?
 Is global warming a concern?